 Here at Halifax Investment Services (yes I am an advisor for stocks and derivatives [options] for the US markets), we had taken action to transfer clients more than a month ago.
 While we were not aware of the severity of the problem at BBY, restrictions that started to affect our clients ability to make transactions led to sourcing alternative solutions.

-If you are not familiar with Interactive Brokers (IB), a little research online will provide more than enough information.
+If you are not familiar with Interactive Brokers (IB).
+A little research online will provide more than enough information.
 Simply put, they were founded in 1977 and are a US based broker.
-You can trade anything in the world (literally), on any exchange.
+You can trade anything in the world (literally).
+On any exchange.
 Their technology is leading edge, although their platform might be a little too complicated for the beginner.
-Still, like anything, it is a tool that can be learnt as long as you put the time into it.
+Still, like anything, it is a tool that can learnt as long as you put the time into it.

 Are you looking for a new broker?

 Through our Trader Work Station platform, and other platforms.
 We can facilitate trades in stocks, options, futures, foreign exchange or even CFD’s with some of the largest Clearing Partners in the world.
 You can have a broker place the trades for you.
 Or you can place the trades yourself, for no additional cost.
 The choice is yours.

 If you would like to know more about the types of accounts available.
 Or to discuss the latest developments with BBY and your trading account, CLICK HERE for one of our advisors to give you a call, or feel free to call us on 07) 55854200 or 1300 363 505.